 Painting The Walls

 Most landlords know that this is their responsibility.
 You need to do something that is going to freshen up your flat.
 One of the things that will surely achieve that is painting your walls.
+You can hire a spray painting service to do the job, or you can do it yourself.
 You can do that by simply utilizing a plain white color, or if you wish to experiment, you can do that with some more vibrant colors.
 It’s up to you to decide.

 A fresh coat of paint will give this space a refreshing and clean atmosphere, and it is also a perfect way to show your future renter how much you care about his or her comfort.
 If you don’t find it too tiresome, you can also consider painting the outside of the flat.
 Of course, this isn’t as necessary as it is for your interior.